 You might be skeptical that something as abstract as purpose yields concrete monetary benefits.
 This finding, however, is a logical extension of what we know.
-Other studies have established that purpose makes us happier, healthier, less likely to miss work, and more engaged and productive at work (see posts on the purpose link to happiness and performance).
+Studies have long established that purpose makes us happier, healthier, less likely to miss work, and more engaged and productive at work (see posts on the purpose link to happiness and performance).
 Given this plethora of positive impacts, how could purpose not make us wealthier?

 That leaves you with just one problem.
 How will you spend your $21,000?